RCdeWit/infra/README.md

     - Ephemeral: `True`
     - Tags: `tag:reverse-proxy`
 2. Add the auth key to `config/.env` and source it.
-3. Navigate to `pyinfra` and create a new virtual environment: `python3 -m venv .venv`
+3. Run `uv sync` to activate a venv and sync the dependencies
 4. Activate the virtual environment: `source .venv/bin/activate`
-5. Install the requirements: `pip install -r requirements.txt`
-6. Only for first-time deployments: `yes | pyinfra inventory.py 0-bootstrap.py
-   --ssh-user root`
-7. For the first and all subsequent deployments: `pyinfra inventory.py 1-base.py` and `pyinfra inventory.py 2-deploy.py`
+5. For first-time deployments: `uv run scripts/deploy_reverse_proxy.py --fresh`.
+   This executes the bootstrap script and creates a `deploy` user
+6. For subsequent deployements: `uv run scripts/deploy_reverse_proxy.py`

 ### Update VPS

-To update the VPS, for example to upgrade packages, simply run `pyinfra inventory.py 1-base.py` and `pyinfra inventory.py 2-deploy.py`.
-To use a new
-Ubuntu image, it's easiest to do a fresh deployment.
+To update the VPS, for example to upgrade packages, simply run `uv run scripts/deploy_reverse_proxy.py`.
+To use a new Ubuntu image, it's easiest to do a fresh deployment.

 ## Planned improvements
 - [] Provision SSH keys with Terraform
-- [] Make ports for services dynamic
 - [] Deployments through GitHub actions
 - [] Include NAS configuration as code